brillout/wildcard-api/docs/custom-vs-generic.md

 - **Third parties**.
   <br/>
-  Third parties want to be
-  able to retrieve/mutate all kinds of data in all kinds of ways.
-  In other words: Third parties want a generic API.
-  This is the use case where GraphQL excels most.
+  From the perspective of a third party, the more data requirements the API can fulfill the better, and a custom API is of no use.

 - **Large application**.
   <br/>
-  Developers of a large application are often split into a frontend and backend team.
+  Developers of a large application are often split into a frontend team and a backend team.
-  The backend team doesn't know the frontend's data requirements and provides a generic API for the frontend team to consume.
+  The backend team develops an API independently of what the frontend needs.
+  From the perspective of the frontend team, the more data requirements the API can fulfill the better, and a custom API is of no use.
-  An alternative is to set up a custom API on an API server maintained by the frontend team.
+  An alternative is to set up a custom API that is maintained by the frontend team, see the "API server" section above.

 <b><sub><a href="#contents">&#8679; TOP  &#8679;</a></sub></b>
 <br/>